 The fallback VLAN is used when a client fails to authenticate with username and password or MAC authentication bypass.
 This setting is defined per-switch.

-- This option is found on the switch properties panel under "Services" when selecting an individual switch from the "Devices" section of the controller.
-Controller version 5.9 required.
+This option is found on the switch properties panel under Config > Services in the Security section when selecting an individual switch from the "Devices" section of the controller.
+The Fallback option will appear once the 802.1X control option is enabled.
+Controller version 5.9+ required.

 Controller Configuration for Non-USG RADIUS Server